Gillian Elisa: Career

 In 1975, she was chosen by producer Endaf Emlyn to play the lead in a Welsh-language rock opera.
 Since that time, she has been a well-known figure on Welsh-language television.

 On S4C television, she played (1974–2010) the part of Sabrina Daniels in the long-running soap Pobol y Cwm and the comic character "Mrs O.T.T." in the variety entertainment programme Noson Lawen.
 She appeared in the gangster drama series Y Pris.
 She has performed one-woman comedy shows at the Edinburgh Festival.
 As a singer, she has completed three albums of new and traditional Welsh songs - Rhywbeth yn y Glas, Haul ar Nos Hir, and Lawr Y Lein, as well as appearing on a number of other recordings.

-She is best known to English-speaking audiences for her leading role in the 2018 drama series Hidden, which was filmed in both Welsh and English, Elisa travelled around Wales with fellow actress Ruth Jones as part of the Welsh language show Iath Ar Daith, which shows celebrities learning Welsh and putting it to practice.
+She is best known to English-speaking audiences for her leading role in the 2018 drama series Hidden, which was filmed in both Welsh and English, Elisa travelled around Wales with fellow actress Ruth Jones as part of the Welsh language show Iaith ar Daith, which shows celebrities learning Welsh and putting it to practice.